 Tourism and its related business activities belong to the most important factors of the world economy.
 Surprisingly, this is highly underestimated because the complexity of tourism does not allow for quantitative perception and real economic relevance.

-Taking these factors into account, Bremen University of Applied Sciences has developed this specialist MBA-course, which focuses on tourism management competences.
+Taking these factors into account, Bremen University of Applied Sciences has developed this specialist MBA-course, which focuses on tourism management competencies.

-- Strategic and operative marketing competences in tourism
+- Strategic and operative marketing competencies in tourism

 - International, intercultural and global tourism management